stefan1893/TM-VI/README.md

 **Authors:** Stefan Hörtling, Daniel Dold, Oliver Dürr, Beate Sick

-**Description:** The repository contains code for the conducted experiments and for a customized Keras layer for T;-VI.
+**Description:** The repository contains code for the conducted experiments and for a customized Keras layer for TM-VI.

 ## Experiments